MilenTecle/znapped-drf-api/README.md

 #### Create the Heroku App
 1. Log in to Heroku
 2. Click on New and select Create new app from the drop-down menu.
-3. Enter a unique and appropiate app name.
+3. Enter a unique and appropriate app name.
 4. Select you region.
 5. Click on "Create App"